-Same goes for quitting smoking.
+Same goes for stopping smoking.

 The right way to quit is effective and easy.
 The wrong way is hard, and it doesn’t last.”

-Lisa said: “Okay, you have to tell me now… what is the easiest way to quit smoking?
+“So what is the easiest way to quit smoking?
 What is the wrong way and what is the right way?”

 The Right Way and the Wrong Way to Quit Smoking